treeverse/lakeFS/docs/understand/use_cases/rollback.md

 A rollback operation is used to to fix critical data errors immediately.

 What is a critical data error?
-Think of a situation where erroneous or misformatted data causes a signficant issue with an important service or function.
+Think of a situation where erroneous or misformatted data causes a significant issue with an important service or function.
 In such situations, the first thing to do is stop the bleeding.

 Rolling back returns data to a state in the past, before the error was present.
 You might not be showing all the latest data after a rollback, but at least you aren’t showing incorrect data or raising errors.